Treason Act 1351: Interpretation

 Although the first kind of treason is described as "compassing", the offence does not consist of purely thinking.
 A subsequent clause which requires that an "overt act" must also be proven has been held by judges to apply to all kinds of treason.

 Adhering to "enemies" does not include adhering to rebels or pirates.

 During the trial of Roger Casement, who in 1916 was accused of collaborating with Germany during World War I, the defence argued that the Act applied only to activities carried out on British soil, while Casement had committed the acts of collaboration outside Britain.
 However, closer reading of the originally unpunctuated medieval document allowed for a broader interpretation, leading to the accusation by his supporters that Casement was "hanged by a comma".
 The court decided that a comma should be read in the text, crucially widening the sense so that "in the realm or elsewhere" meant where acts were done and not just where the "King's enemies" might be.

+Subsequent developments

+The Treason Act 1535 (27 Hen.
+8. c.
+2) expanded the definition of treason to include forgery of the king's signet or sign-manual, which Sir Geoffrey Elton argued was demanded by administrative methods new since this act.

 Repeals

 The clauses about forgery and counterfeiting were repealed in 1830 and 1832.
 The clause beginning "et pr ceo q plusurs" was repealed by the Statute Law Revision Act 1948.
 The clause beginning "Et si per cas" (clarifying that robbery and kidnapping were not treason) was repealed by the Criminal Law Act 1967 and the Criminal Law Act (Northern Ireland) 1967.

-The Act was repealed in the Republic of Ireland on 16 May 1983, and in New Zealand on 1 January 1962.
+The act was repealed in Ireland on 16 May 1983, and in New Zealand on 1 January 1962.